2006 Georgia Bulldogs football team: Preseason

 Following a 2005 campaign in which the Georgia finished the year ranked no. 10, the Bulldogs were ranked no. 14 in the preseason Coaches Poll.

 Ten players were named to the 2006 SEC Media Days Pre-Season All-Conference Football Team.
 TE Martrez Milner, OT Daniel Inman, C Nick Jones, DE Quentin Moses and PK Brandon Coutu were selected as first-team members.
 LB Jarvis Jackson, DB Tra Battle and P Gordon Ely-Kelso were named to the second team and RB Thomas Brown and LB Tony Taylor to the third team.

 Game summaries

 The prevalent theme throughout the 2006 season was the search for a starting quarterback for the Bulldogs.
 Senior Joe Tereshinski III, redshirt freshman Joe Cox and true freshman Matthew Stafford all saw significant playing time during the season.

 Western Kentucky

 Joe Tereshinski III started the game at quarterback for Georgia and completed 7 of 17 passes for 90 yards and a touchdown.
 True freshman Matthew Stafford (3 of 5 passing; 40 yards and a touchdown) and redshirt freshman Joe Cox (2 of 3 passing; 29 yards and an interception) both saw playing time at quarterback.

-SEC Defensive Lineman of the Week: Defensive end Quentin Moses for his performance against WKU which included 2.5 tackles for losses, one sack and three quarterback hurries.
+Defensive end Quentin Moses was named SEC Defensive Lineman of the Week for his performance against WKU which included 2.5 tackles for losses, one sack and three quarterback hurries.